ChenZhaoXing-HUNNU/Nehari-manifold-optimization-method/README.md

 # NMOM
 This repository contains the Matlab codes used to reproduce the results presented in the paper
- <center> Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs </center>
+ <center> Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs </center> <br>